wahabk/Clinostat/README.md

 # Documentation

 OpenClino is designed to be simple, accessible, affordable, and **reliable**.
-I have provided a parts list, printing advice, build guide, and code documentation.
+I have provided a bill of materials, printing advice, build guide, and code documentation.

 links to docs